Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 At this point, autumn was in full swing, so the evenings were getting chilly.
 We quickly found an inn to stay at.
 After Eryn and I retired to our respective rooms, I had pulled out a bag and dumped the contents onto the floor, a collection of various nuts found during today's trip.

 We had stopped along a stream for lunch.
 Seeing the copious amount of fish swimming, we tried to catch some.
 However, I was utterly inept at catching fish, as I had never been an outdoors person.
 Eryn, on the other hand, just pulled out a stick which had been sharpened to a point.
 With fluid movements, she skewered the swimming fish and gathered them in one spot.
-I had clap as it was like something from a martial arts movie.
+That had me clapping as it was like something from a martial arts movie.
 Seeing no other reason to be there, I went around foraging for other food.

 Before long, I had gathered a bunch of edible nuts.
 I encountered an unexpected problem.
 Even with the hammer, I had difficulty cracking the shells.
 On the occasion that I hit an apparent weak point, the nut essentially disintegrated into a powder.
 The system of this world was rather ridiculous at times.